ahmetozer/net-tools-service/README.md

 - Program is only executable in www-data user.
 (Prevent any security issue)

 - If you use outside of container you have to install "ping", "traceroute", "whois", "nslookup", "mtr", "curl" into to your server.

+- You can get your server IP address with svinfo function.